Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-We start with experiments using artificial data in Section \ref{section_experiments_artificial}.
-In Section \ref{section_experiments_real} we deal with real data consisting of 60 images of cars and ordinal distance information of the kind \eqref{my_quest} collected via crowdsourcing in an online survey.
-Before examining either of Algorithms~\ref{algorithm_rng_classification}~or~\ref{algorithm_rng_clustering}, which both build up on an estimated $k$-relative neighborhood graph, we study $k$-RNG estimation via Algorithm \ref{algorithm_rng_estimation} as a stand-alone problem in Section \ref{exp_art_rng_estimation}.
+We start with presenting experiments on artificial data in Section \ref{section_experiments_artificial}.
+In Section \ref{section_experiments_real} we deal with real data consisting of 60 images of cars and ordinal distance information of the kind \eqref{my_quest} that we have collected via crowdsourcing in an online survey.

-\subsection{Artificial data}
+\subsection{Artificial Data}